gitpod-io/website/src/routes/blog/from-gatsby-to-svelte.md

 - [Gitpod](https://www.gitpod.io) recently announced new funding and a completely new brand ([read more](https://www.gitpod.io/blog/next-chapter-for-gitpod)) 🍊.
 - As part of that, we rebuilt the website from scratch, replacing React & Gatsby with [Svelte](https://svelte.dev) & [SvelteKit](https://kit.svelte.dev).
 - Look at the [source code on GitHub](https://github.com/gitpod-io/website) or start the website in a Gitpod development environment by visiting https://gitpod.io#https://github.com/gitpod-io/website.
+- Listen to the Svelte Radio episode "[Migrating from Sapper to SvelteKit](https://share.transistor.fm/s/507ad528)" where I shared more details.

 ## What we had previously...